-Moira returned to the conference room and Gareth to her office, feeling strange unlocking it himself.
+Moira returned to the conference room and Gareth continued on to her office, feeling strange unlocking it himself.
 Everything inside was exactly as their father had left it, except that a few new books sat on the shelves.
-Being here still set Gareth on edge, dragged him back through childhood memories, so he poured himself a drink from the crystal carafe Moira kept filled while he waited.
+Behind here set Gareth on edge, dragged him back through childhood memories, so he poured himself a drink from the crystal carafe Moira kept filled while he waited.

-He wandered to the window and watched the ocean crash against the white cliffs.
-It would have been a gorgeous view, if it hadn’t been obscured by Unity’s prison.
+He wandered to the window and watched the ocean crash against white cliffs.

-Gareth was still frowning out the window when Moira arrived minutes later.
+When Moira finally arrived, Gareth was still frowning out the window.
 She didn’t greet him, just marched over, took the drink from his hand, and drained it in one go.

 Moira ignored him, dropping into her desk chair and burying her face in her hands.
-Gareth waited another minute before asking, “What happened?”
+Gareth waited a moment before asking, “What happened?”

-“Um,” Gareth said, eloquently.
-Orean wasn’t a topic he enjoyed discussing with Moira – their views differed drastically on the subject.
+“Uh,” Gareth said, eloquently.
+He disliked discussing Orean with Moira – their views differed drastically on the subject.
 Orean was independent from Unity, and Unity didn’t like it.
 Never had.
-Moira shared Unity’s opinion on all things, but for Gareth’s part, he loved Orean.
-He visited frequently to get away from Unity and Moira.
+Moira shared Unity’s opinion on all things, but Gareth was fond of Orean.
 Under Moira’s hard stare, he conceded, “We visit in the winter sometimes.”